fcdoc/doc/en/flashduty/incident_management/view_incidents.md

 ### FAQs
 ---

-<details><summary>Console error: Due to the large volume of data , we are unable to respond to your request in a timely manner. ..</summary><p> This error often appears on fault, alarm list query, analysis dashboard and other pages.
-Mainly because the system matches too much data and the query times out.</p><p> In this case, please narrow the query scope, such as time interval, or use precise query conditions.
-If you still have questions, please contact us.</p></details>
+|+| The console error message reads: "Due to the large volume of data, we are unable to respond to your request promptly..."

+    This error frequently manifests on pages such as fault and alarm list inquiries, as well as analysis dashboards.
+It is primarily due to an excessive number of data matches by the system, leading to query timeouts.

+    In such instances, please refine your search criteria, for example by specifying a narrower time range, or by using more precise query conditions.
+Should you continue to experience issues, please feel free to contact us.